damienbod/angular-auth-oidc-client/README.md

  npm install
 ```

-## Using in the angular application
+## Using in the Angular application

 Import the module and services in your module.